SpenceKonde/DxCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 You'll probably want the table of contents button for this page....

 ## Reordering inputs
-**MOST OF THIS DISCUSSION (reordering) NEGLECTS THE MSB AND LSB, as the reordering behavior only effects the non-extremal values.**
+**MOST OF THIS DISCUSSION (reordering) NEGLECTS THE MSB AND LSB as the reordering behavior only effects the non-extremal values.**

 There are four variations on each of these with different behavior when all inputs are the same, as the behavior with all 1's or all 0's is independent of what order they are in.
 These are not relevant to reordering.
 Reordering is confusing enough as is (and it really shouldn't be, but our brains aren't wired well for this I don't think)

 To get identical behavior:
+αβδξζ

-* TRUTH = 0bHGFEDCBA when IN0 is a, IN1 is ß and IN2 is ?
+* TRUTH = 0bHGFEDCBA when IN0 is α, IN1 is ß and IN2 is δ
-* TRUTH = 0bHDFBGCEA when IN0 is ?, IN1 is ß and IN2 is a - D and G, B and E swap
+* TRUTH = 0bHDFBGCEA when IN0 is δ, IN1 is ß and IN2 is α - D and G, B and E swap
-* TRUTH = 0bHFGEDBCA when IN0 is a, IN1 is ? and IN2 is ß - G and F, B and C swap
+* TRUTH = 0bHFGEDBCA when IN0 is α, IN1 is ? and IN2 is ß - G and F, B and C swap
-* TRUTH = 0bHGDCFEBA when IN0 is ?, IN1 is a and IN2 is ß - F and D, E and C swap
+* TRUTH = 0bHGDCFEBA when IN0 is δ, IN1 is α and IN2 is ß - F and D, E and C swap
-* TRUTH = 0bHDGCFBEA when IN0 is ß, IN1 is a and IN2 is ? - F?D?G?F rotate, and B?C?E?B rotate.
+* TRUTH = 0bHDGCFBEA when IN0 is ß, IN1 is α and IN2 is δ - F D G F rotate, and B C E B rotate.
-* TRUTH = 0bHFDBGECA when IN0 is ß, IN1 is ? and IN2 is a - F?G?D?F rotate, and B?E?C?B rotate.
+* TRUTH = 0bHFDBGECA when IN0 is ß, IN1 is δ and IN2 is α - F G D F rotate, and B E C B rotate.

 the highest and lowest bits do not change when reordering the inputs.